| The resins used vary. The earliest resins used, back in the 1960s,

 with the boat. |

-If a yacht reaches twenty years of age without high
+If a yacht reaches twentyfive or thirty years of age without high

 yacht, given average use of perhaps seven or eight months afloat

 a year, with just antifouling paint on the bottom.
-Painting with
+Painting the hull bottom with epoxy coatings can considerably, but

 not totally, slow down the rate of water absorption, and some builders

-do this from new (including my local tin-shed boatbuilder referred
+do this from new (including the local tin-shed boatbuilder referred

 to earlier).
 Opinions vary as to the effectiveness of epoxying or